-So the first type of service marketplaces includes the traditional freelance platforms like Upwork or Fiverr.
+So the first type of service marketplace includes traditional freelance platforms like Upwork or Fiverr.

 In recent years, besides familiar service marketplaces, there’s growing popularity of more extraordinary niches, like influencer marketing platforms.
 For example, did you know that the global influencer marketing market size has more than doubled since 2019 and in 2021 was valued at 13.8 billion U.S. dollars?

 Since people now spend a lot of time on different social networks, businesses have to keep up with trends and use any promotion opportunities.
 Nowadays, many businesses are looking for influencers to promote their products and the easiest way to do it is by using influencer marketing platforms.
 It’s a marketplace where influencers can list their services with all the metrics, and business owners can easily find and buy them.

 A good example is the GRIN platform.